Beekman Road, Beekman, New York

 Trend 2.
 Slow, uneven introduction of autonomous vehicles

 The transition to AVs is bound to be uneven, with a wide variety of social, technological, financial, and political factors influencing the timeline.
 The interim stages between total human control and total vehicle control raise serious safety concerns, and privacy and security issues also complicate this narrative.
 Automated vehicles will also require upgrades to infrastructure, including increased regularity of line striping, sign and signal uniformity, and better overall road quality.
 For all these reasons, the transition is likely to happen faster in areas with more resources and political will, raising important equity concerns.
 Transit and freight will likely be two earlier adopters of automated technology – they have an economic incentive to do so, and their vehicles operate on fixed routes that are easier for the technology to master.

 When they do arrive, AVs are expected to improve safety on our roads, and they may ease congestion as well.
 They could also have a tremendous impact on land use, for better and for worse.
 They could reduce convenience parking needs, enabling us to fill the gaps in urban fabric created by surface parking and convert on-street parking lanes into wider sidewalks, bike lanes, or other amenities.
 At the same time, we will need to adapt to a new, complex dynamic between AVs and others using the street.
-AVs could also encourage sprawl development, since they could make long commutes less of a chore; this sprawl potential could be further magnified by post COVID work arrangements.
+AVs could also encourage sprawl development, since they could make long commutes less of a chore; this sprawl potential could be further magnified by increasing numbers of people working from home.